-There are a number of things you should have in place before you do PR, as our blog advises.
+There are a number of things you should have in place before you do PR, as our What to get right before doing PR blog advises.

 We often work with people and businesses who haven’t done PR before, and we discuss the process and what might happen after you start to raise your profile.